USA-RedDragon/aredn-base/README.md

 This project is a part of the [AREDN Cloud Tunnel](https://github.com/USA-RedDragon/aredn-cloud-tunnel) project.
 Unless you're developing for the project, you probably want to go there instead.

+This project contains DNSMasq, VTun, OLSR and a few packages to make a minimal AREDN-compatible environment.
+It is designed to be used as a base image for the [AREDN Cloud Tunnel](https://github.com/USA-RedDragon/aredn-cloud-tunnel).

 ## Updating Patches

 This is just a small note to myself documenting the command to update the patches.